 I don’t know any other traffic source that will give you these amazing traffic spikes for free AND will continue driving solid traffic to your website even when the pin dropped the viral effect.

 In the old times on Facebook you could get lucky and suddenly get a viral post that could drive you traffic for a few hours or maximum about one day.
-Viral effect from a Facebook post never lasted longer than this, unless you were ready to pay for boosting your post.
+The viral effect from a Facebook post never lasted longer than this, unless you were ready to pay for boosting your post.

 What I love about Pinterest is that a viral post can be viral for a lot, a lot longer than this.
 And that you can actually revive your old viral posts with new pin images, and this often works wonders with seasonal or holiday content!